ooni/spec/backends/bk-005-ooni-run.md

 # 1.0 System overview

-OONI Run links allow users to coordinate measurement campagins with volunteers by sharing a mobile deep link that will instrument the OONI Probe application to run a set of nettests (or experiments) configured in a certain way.
+OONI Run links allow users to coordinate measurement campaigns with volunteers by sharing a mobile deep link that will instrument the OONI Probe application to run a set of nettests (or experiments) configured in a certain way.